-Pamela is also an artist whose works are exhibited nationally.
-Recently, 5 of her pieces on “Mother Earth” were exhibited at the Philadelphia Navy Yard at the Marriott Hotel and two of her paintings are published in the Spring 2019 issue of Philadelphia Stories.
-She lives in Center City with her husband and is an avid gardener, hiker, traveller and lover of music, dance and theatre.
+Pamela is now and has always been an artist whose works express her concern for our beautiful planet.
+Her works are exhibited locally and nationally and can be seen on www.pamelatudor.com.
+She lives in Center City with her husband and is an avid gardener, hiker, traveler and lover of music, dance and theatre.

 Director of Clinical Research Contracting, The Hospital of Fox Chase Cancer Center

 Rikki-Quinn James-Renz was born, raised and educated in Philadelphia and is a financial and legal professional, as well as a store owner of AR Workshop Chestnut Hill in Philadelphia.
 Rikki is actively involved in the Philly community and is a member of various business organizations.
 She has been in love with music her entire life and appreciates any opportunity to express herself in a variety of artistic outlets.
 When she isn’t working, she enjoys spending time with friends and family, listening to great music and watching lots of movies.

 Christine Ostrowski is a Finance Executive currently employed at the School District of Philadelphia.
 She obtained a Bachelors of Science in Accounting from Philadelphia University and a Masters in Business Administration from Drexel University.
 Christine is a lifelong resident of Philadelphia.